the big world

 1 tablespoon oatmeal,

-A little chopped parsley
+Some chopped parsley

 Woolton Pie